-As you are gearing up for the thanksgiving festivities—I thought this video might help to put your heart in the spirit of “thankfulness!”
+As you are getting ready for thanksgiving festivities—I thought this video might help to put your heart in the spirit of “thankfulness!”

 This video shows the emotional reunion of a Syrian father and his five year old son who he believed had been killed in a recent chemical weapons attack.